5 Reasons Design Sprints Are PERFECT For Start-ups

 1. Sprints are fast and time constrained

-A study of 101 start-up post-mortems found that multiple reasons were cited for the failure of a start-up.
-In 29% of cases (2nd highest), the start-up ran out of funds to keep the company going (Statista, 2017).
+A study of 101 startup post-mortems found that multiple reasons were cited for their failure.
+In 29% of cases (2nd highest), the startup ran out of funds to keep the company going (Statista, 2017).

-With a set amount of investment or fundraising opportunities, using your team’s time efficiently is crucial to getting your amazing product to market before investment, investor confidence or momentum runs out.
+With a set amount of investment or fundraising opportunities, you want your team running as efficiently as possible to get your product to market before investment, investor confidence and momentum, runs out.

 This often leads to two approaches: